 U.S. manufacturing cooled in February and consumer spending was flat for a third straight month in January, data showed on Thursday, suggesting the economy lost more steam early this year than expected.

 Williams has supported recent moves by Fed to bolster what he has described as a "lackluster" recovery.

-He joined the majority of his fellow policymakers in January's decision signaling interest rates will stay near zero through late 2014, a year and a half longer than the Fed had previously projected.
+He joined the majority of his fellow policymakers in January's decision signalling interest rates will stay near zero through late 2014, a year and a half longer than the Fed had previously projected.

 The San Francisco Fed chief is known as a monetary policy "dove" who is more concerned with the threat of high joblessness than high inflation.

-While the recent rise in oil prices was affecting consumer spending and confidence and curbing growth to some degree, other commodities have not seen a similar surge, he noted.
+While oil prices have run up again recently, the prices of other commodities have not seen a similar surge, he noted.